-The first Infrastar training school is scheduled for 08-12 April 2019 at Ifsttar in Nantes, France.
+The first Infrastar training school was held on April 08-12, 2019 at Ifsttar in Nantes, France.

 INFRASTAR Training Schools